dimitarpg13/aiconcepts/README.md

-# Thought Forming, Consciousness, Intelligent Machines, Computability, Inference, Logic Systems
+# Thought Forming, Consciousness, Intelligent Machines, Semantic Inference, Logic Systems

 This repository is a **work in progress**.
 It contains materials on [concepts, ideas, and mathematical tools](https://github.com/dimitarpg13/aiconcepts/blob/master/Resources.md) which are considered in the current research toward understanding consciousness,  thought forming and the emergence of human-like reasoning.